You will notice

 unknown in terms of what to expect from a practical perspective: how is

-euthanasia done, what exactly happens to the cat etc.
+euthanasia performed, what exactly happens to the cat etc.

 The basic aim